tradle/aws-stream-sort/README.md

 cursor / priority queue using DynamoDB Streams and Lambda (no SQS).
 To enable the following:

-out-of-order stream from DynamoDB -> [lambda using this library] -> in-order event stream from DynamoDB
+out-of-order messages -> [lambda using this library] -> in-order event stream from DynamoDB

 ## Usage